HackerBurscht/PROG22/README.md

 - ReadMe
 - Comments
 - Muster-Erkennung, Auto-Planer, Affinity analysis
-- Einstellungen?
+- Settings write and read
-- Not15 auf stats zeigen mit anzahl
+- use settings in functions

 ## What is Mealy